-This equity investment constitutes "new value" for purposes of Section 1129(b)(2)(B)(ii) and the Debtor believes that it would reflect the fair value of the reorganized Debtor.
-This would allow the Debtor to obtain approval of the Plan under the "cram down" provision of the Bankruptcy Code, Section 1129(b)(2)(B)(ii).
-In this situation, the Class Eight Claims would be impaired under the Plan and the holders of such Claims would be entitled to vote as a class to accept or reject this Plan.
+This equity investments by United Ventures and Olim constitute "new value" for purposes of Section 1129(b)(2)(B)(ii) and the Debtor believes that it would equal or exceed the fair value of the reorganized Debtor.
+This would allow the Debtor to obtain approval of the Plan under the "cram down" provision of the Bankruptcy Code, Section 1129(b)(2)(B)(ii), should one or more impaired Classes vote against the Plan.